tcweiss/Advanced-Pro/README.md

 <a name="memb"></a>
 ## 1. Group Project Members
-- Lucas Jutzi
+- Samuel
-- Lukas Kevic-Niederer
+- Bregic, Armin
-- Katharina Ruschmann
+- Tragust, Sebastian
-- Samuel Weber
+- Weiss, Thomas

 <a name="desc"></a>
 ## 2. General Information